A VISIT WITH TIM AND MARILYN MAST

-The Mast collection awakened me to domestic collecting as a creative act, collector as maker, collector as collage artist ((Many of the great collections / collectors, however varied, share this collage aspect: Breton, clearly, the de Menil collection in Houston, the Isabella Gardner collection in Boston; while the aesthete Adrian Stokes late in life said that it was absolutely essential that we develop an aesthetics of domesticity.)).
+The Mast collection awakened me to domestic collecting as a creative act, collector as maker, collector as collage artist 2Many of the great collections / collectors, however varied, share this collage aspect: Breton, clearly, the de Menil collection in Houston, the … Continue reading.
 To continue this notion of making, let us explore the significance of creative freedom experienced by the domestic collector as opposed to the institutional collector.
 In addition to the benefit of the domestic collection providing a nurturing, inspiring space to live out daily routines (bills, meals, celebrations and quarrels in front of the Peter Voulkos platter), the domestic collection is free of the committee with all its swaddling restrictive comforts, the collector’s free range mobility to operate both at random and by design is key to the construction of a unique work of collection collage.
 The see it, like it, buy it, notion that Marilyn described with delight is not to be underestimated.
 Sure, a budget is the dirty uncle of all collections, but the ability to build as you go with a committee of one/two is the fundamental (aesthetic) parting line inviting whim, chance, and the development of a personal taste that piles up consistent inconsistencies, changes that are beautifully incremental over a lifetime which begin to tell a provocative and specific story, producing a narrative unlike anything possible in a public collection.
 The collection collage becomes a biography but transcends complete self-portraiture or narcissism as it can only be made up of multiple voices of other people – artists and viewers whose touch remains in the patina of works unlike anything in a museum where physical interaction is forbidden, the effect of which is to reduce everything to the eye, the instrument of envy and longing, where touch is the instrument of relation, intimacy, and reciprocity.
 A whole universe of difference opens up here in understanding the public and private functions of collecting and it is in this sense that the collector as cultural collage artist is a lens through which I would like to continue looking and writing on the psychic, aesthetic, and material explorations of other collections.

 The Mast collection has safeguarded a unique snapshot of a Michigan ceramic collaborative called the Clay 10, a generation of artists who came of age under the generation of Peter Voulkos, Betty Woodman, Rudy Autio, Paul Soldner, Ken Ferguson, Tony Hepburn, Robert Turner, Ruth Duckworth, Hans Coper, and Lucie Rie to name a few.
 The Clay 10 and others like them across the country helped that “first generation” complete the shift of traditional ceramics/pottery into the realm of art – sculpture and modernism.
 Together these two generations and have influenced the past 25 to 40 years of ceramics students through the continuum of modern to post modern and contemporary practice.
 The Clay 10 collaborative was generous in the way they identified emerging talent and including them in their exhibitions.
 Of particular interest to Tim and Marilyn Mast during that time was, and still is, the work of John Stephenson, former University of Michigan department of ceramics head, Susanne Stephenson, former Eastern Michigan University ceramics department head, and Tom Phardel, who leads the ceramic department at the College for Creative Studies in Detroit.
 These three imminent Michigan ceramicists were leaders in the group and pivotal in a dense period of the Mast’s collecting helping them to hone their taste in expressive vessel and large sculptural forms.
 A further exploring of the Clay 10 is to follow in subsequent Detroit Research Volumes.
 Ceramic and mixed media works coming out of Cranbook Academy of Art, College for Creative Studies, University of Michigan and Eastern Michigan University among others shaped and continue to lead the regional tradition of modernist/post-modern exploration of the ceramic object, and now clay and mixed media installation.
 The Mast collection, though dominated by clay, is not nostalgic for ceramics.
 Tim and Marilyn collect ceramic and mixed media works as seen in the work of Janet Neuwalder, and Sharon Que, two of their most favored mid-career artists, the early career artists such as the work of Shannon Goff and Tom Lauerman, Phaedra Robinson and Scott Hocking and emerging artists they are keeping their eye on as “ones to watch,” Kevin Beasley, Graem Whyte and Virginia Rose Torrence among others, each working in media spanning from ceramics to social practice.